tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 She will then bring him back here, and we will determine our purpose.
 If we have none, we will kill David and then return to the sea.

 **One final note**: In my preparations, I have begun experiencing a sort of ominous familiarity.
-The sensation of having tread this path before, even if the finer details allude me.
+The sensation of having tread this path in the past, even if the finer details allude me.
 I'm forced to ask myself, have I been on this particular crusade before?
 Perhaps I have been made to forget, but, against all odds, managed to retain the slightest fragment of a memory.
 Some part of me that refused to be erased completely.

-If I ever forget again, I need but revisit the story of my birth, as provided to me by Camila.
+If I ever forget again, I need but revisit the story of my birth.
+The story I stole from Camila.

+I am a fallen angel of the violet light, and violet is the color of my alchemy.
+I am one part the red, catalyzing fires of the Morning Star's Volcano, and two parts the blue, nourishing waters of my God Mother's Sea.

-My history, as with most histories, exists between the lines.
+And my history, as with most histories, festers between the lines, praying for release.

 \--------

+***Dr. Danica*** **\[REDACTED\]*****, Lead Scientific Coordinator for Diosfibras III***

+**Log 1:** December 2002

+***Contents:*** Description of Operation’s Intent, Summary of Previous Research, Personal Operational Logs

+\[...\]

+**Beginning of Personal Log:**

+I arrived on the island this morning via a small plane.
+Despite my line of work, I have a limited tolerance for sea travel.
+Debilitating seasickness.
+Always feel like I’m seconds away from falling overboard.

+Beatriz, my new assistant, met me at the landing site.
+She’s a graduate physical chemistry student from the mainland. \[...\]

+\------------------

 EDIT: link to final [update](https://www.reddit.com/r/nosleep/s/rMnjZIjnt0)